We communicate via email, text message & the FlexiBuzz app to parents…..

-A welcome meeting (Powhiri) for parents and children will generally be held just prior to the first child in their home room starting school.
+A welcome meeting (Mihi Whakatau) for parents and children will generally be held just prior to the first child in their home group starting school.
 This meeting will introduce parents to the home group teacher, Deputy Principals and Principal.
 Suggestions for preparing to start school and the class programme will be outlined.

 Parents will be given a letter regarding school visit dates for their child.
 Parents leave their children for the visits.
 Most children like to wear their school uniform; however this is not compulsory for the visits.